Offences against justice/in public office

 [20-120] Introduction

-Part 7 Crimes Act 1900 (NSW) is headed “Public justice offences”.
+Part 7 of the Crimes Act 1900 is headed “Public justice offences”.
 Division 2 deals broadly with interference in the administration of justice.
-Division 3 provides offences for interfering with participants in the criminal justice process.
-Division 4 provides offences for perjury and other false acts.
+Division 3 provides for offences of interfering with participants in the criminal justice process.
+Division 4 provides for offences of perjury and other false acts.

 The seriousness with which the community regards offences against justice can be gauged from the Second Reading Speech for the Crimes (Public Justice) Amendment Bill (Legislative Assembly, Hansard, 17 May 1990) which inserted Pt 7 into the Crimes Act: Marinellis v R [2006] NSWCCA 307 at [10]; Richards v R [2006] NSWCCA 262 at [68].